NatLibFi/Annif/README.md

-## This branch contains files used for API instances of Annif
+## This branch contains files that were used for API instances of Annif in Docker Stack / Portainer environment

+**Deprecation note: in 2022 the Annif instances were migrated to OpenShift environment, see [Finto AI repository](https://github.com/NatLibFi/FintoAI)**

 The components of the API instances are combined in Docker Stacks, which are set up using Portainer GUI.
 The Stacks do not automatically follow the docker-compose files in this branch, the files are here to allow easier referencing to them.